Mohammad Martuza

 Mohammad Martuza (মোহাম্মদ মুর্তজা; 1 April 1931 – 14 December 1971) was a Bengali physician, who was killed during the 1971 liberation war of Bangladesh.
 He is considered a martyr in Bangladesh.

 Early life

 Mortuza was born on 1 April 1931 in 24 Parganas, West Bengal, British Raj.
 He graduated from Baliganj Government High School in 1946 and from Kolkata Presidency College in 1948.
 He started his medical education in Kolkata Medical College.
 After the Partition of India he moved with his family to Arangghata, Daulatpur thana, Khulna, East Bengal, Pakistan.
 He completed his MBBS from Dhaka Medical College in 1954.
-Martuza joined the Dacca Medical Centre as a medical officer in 1955 after completing his schooling.
+Martuza joined the Dhaka Medical Centre as a medical officer in 1955 after completing his schooling.

 Career

 Martuza joined Dhaka University in 1955 as a medical officer.
 He was involved in left wing politics.
 He helped publish Gana-Shakti, edited by Badruddin Umar, where he had his own column titled Deshe Deshe Mukti Juddha.
 He also wrote many books.
 His book Jana Sankhya O Sampad won the National Bank Literary Award in 1964.
 He provided medical treatment and financial help to members of Mukti Bahini during Bangladesh Liberation war.